 Frameworks with pull-based architecture start with the view layer, which can “pull” results as required from multiple controllers.
 Multiple controllers can be singly viewed in the pull-based architecture.

 Examples of pull-based architecture are Wicket, Lift, JavaServer Faces, and JBoss Seam.
-Few architectures support both push-and-pull-based application controllers calls, such as Play, Struts, RIFE, and ZK.
+Few architectures support both push-and-pull-based application controller calls, such as Play, Struts, RIFE, and ZK.

 There are two types of framework applications: